Distorted Harmony: Utopia (2011–2013)

 The band's debut album "Utopia" was released on May 14, 2012, to positive feedback.
 Following the release of the album, the band started performing in Tel Aviv, Haifa, and Jerusalem.
 In October 2012, they performed at ProgStage festival in the Sea of Galilee, along with headliners The Flower Kings, Pain of Salvation, Andromeda and Orphaned Land.

 In December 2012, the band released demo song "Misguided," which was later re-recorded and featured on the band's second album "Chain Reaction."

 In early 2013, vocalist Michael Rose participated in the second season of reality TV singing competition The Voice Israel, reaching the quarter-finals with popular Israeli singer Sarit Hadad.

 In April 2013, the band released a cover version of Muse's song "The Small Print."
 In July 2013, in light of its success with "Utopia," the band was nominated for the Progressive Music Award for New Blood presented by Prog Magazine, which is published by TeamRock, who also publishes the Classic Rock magazine.

-In September 2013, the band played support for Neal Morse (a member of Transatlantic and Flying Colors, and a former member of Spock's Beard) and Mike Portnoy (former drummer for Dream Theater) in Tel Aviv.
+In September 2013, the band played support for Neal Morse (a member of Transatlantic and Flying Colors, and a former member of Spock's Beard) and Mike Portnoy (a member of Dream Theater) in Tel Aviv.